-POLICY HD8: OLD GLOUCESTER ROAD Site description The site has also arisen from the JCS process and will be removed from the Green Belt by that document.
+Site description The site has also arisen from the JCS process and will be removed from the Green Belt by that document.
 The site will require masterplanning, flood assessments and a resolution on the future of the nurseries in order to maximise the use of the site and ensure a coherent overall scheme.
 To the north of the allocation there is a historic moat (scheduled monument).
 The significance and setting of this asset will be an essential consideration in development of the site in accordance with the Plan's heritage assessment.
-Site area 11.3ha Constraints Green Belt Flood Risk mitigation Heritage assets Site specific requirements Approximately 175 dwellings Development proposals should enable a comprehensive scheme to be delivered across the developable area of the site Safe, easy and convenient pedestrian and cycle links within the site and to key centres A layout and form that respects the existing urban and rural characteristics of the vicinity A layout and form of development that respects the character, significance and setting of heritage assets that may be affected by the development Measures necessary to mitigate the traffic impact of the site and to encourage the use of more sustainable transport modes Adequate flood risk management across the site
+Site area 11.3ha Constraints Green Belt Flood Risk mitigation Heritage assets Site specific requirements Approximately 175 dwellings Development proposals should enable a comprehensive scheme to be delivered across the developable area of the site Safe, easy and convenient pedestrian and cycle links within the site and to key centres A layout and form that respects the existing urban and rural characteristics of the vicinity A layout and form of development that respects the character, significance and setting of heritage assets that may be affected by the development The western area of the site should provide a green buffer to the south of the River Chelt in order to provide a degree of separation from the scheduled moat to the north Development on the site should include the reinstatement of the public footpath that runs alongside the rRiver Measures necessary to mitigate the traffic impact of the site and to encourage the use of more sustainable transport modes Adequate flood risk management across the site